-However, the certificate trail is not sufficient protection against middleman attacks unless an identity scheme such as described in Appendix E or proof-of-possession scheme in [14] is available.
-While the protocol for a generic challenge/response scheme is defined in this report, the choice of one or another required or optional identification schemes is yet to be determined.
-If all certificate signatures along the trail are verified and the server identity is confirmed, the client continues with the cookie and autokey exchanges as necessary to complete the protocol.
-Upon completion the client verifies packets using digital signatures and/or the autokey sequence.
+However, the certificate trail is not sufficient protection against middleman attacks unless an identity scheme such as described in Appendix H or proof-of-possession scheme in [14] is available.
+While the protocol for a generic challenge/response scheme is defined in this document, the choice of one or another required or optional identification schemes is yet to be determined.
+If all certificate signatures along the trail are verified and the server identity is confirmed, the server is declared proventic.
+Once declared proventic, the client verifies packets using digital signatures and/or the autokey sequence.